Ninth Grade

 Students with no prior knowledge of piano learn the basic playing techniques and develop skills using scales, music theory and piano performance repertoire (½ year – ½ credit) 9, 10, 11 & 12.

-Jazz ensemble is an audition-based group, open to students, grades 9-12, who play saxophone, trombone, piano, drum set, electric guitar, upright or electric bass, and trumpet.
+Wildcat Jazz Band is an audition-based group, open to students, grades 9-12, who play saxophone, trombone, piano, drum set, electric guitar, upright or electric bass, and trumpet.
 Students cover a variety of Jazz Literature including Swing, Latin, Big Band, Funk, and Blues.
-The ensemble meets one night per week after school.
+The Jazz Band meets one night per week after school.

-Jazz Ensemble’s required annual events include two concerts in April and May, two to four competitive festivals outside of the school day, and Class Night.
+Wildcat Jazz Band's required annual events include two concerts in April and May, two to four competitive festivals outside of the school day, and Class Night.
 Prerequisite: Audition (after school - ½ credit) 9, 10, 11 & 12.

 Auditions take place in December and rehearsals start in January.